-The Association, in cooperation with the Joseph P. Riley Jr. Center for Livable Communities at the College of Charleston and the Strom Thurmond Institute at Clemson University, conducts an Institute of Government for County Officials (Levels I, II, and Advanced).
+The Association, in cooperation with the Joseph P. Riley Jr. Center for Livable Communities at the College of Charleston, conducts an Institute of Govern-ment for County Officials (Levels I, II, and Advanced).
 This certificate program helps county officials enhance their skills and abilities.
 Courses are offered at the Annual and Mid-Year Conferences and at the County Council Coalition Meeting in the Fall.
+Clemson University's Master of Public Administration Program is a sponsor of the Institute.

 SCAC sponsors a number of continuing education webcasts for county officials and employees throughout the year at no charge to counties.
-Within a few weeks after the training is broadcast live, county officials and employees are able to access the session as a video on demand via http://www.sccounties.org.
+Within a few weeks after the training is broadcast live, county officials and employees are able to access the session as a video on demand via www.SCCounties.org.